Cognitive Dissonance Theory & Mental Health

 Rational living therapy (RLT) is a specific type of CBT primarily based on the idea that your thoughts about people and things influence your feelings, not the people and things themselves.

-How rational living therapy can help improve mental health
+How rational living therapy helps improve mental health

 Mental health therapy for reconciling cognitive dissonance